 By Jordan Kobritz

-Jordan Kobritz is a non-practicing attorney and CPA, former Minor League Baseball team owner and current investor in an MiLB team.
-He is a professor in the Sport Management Department at SUNY Cortland and maintains the blog, sportsbeyondthelines.com.
-The opinions contained in this column are the author’s.
-Kobritz can be reached by email at email@example.com.
+Jordan Kobritz is a non-practicing attorney and CPA, former Minor League Baseball team owner and current investor in MiLB teams.
+He is a Professor in the Sport Management Department at SUNY Cortland and maintains the blog: http://sportsbeyondthelines.com The opinions contained in this column are the author’s.
+Kobritz can be reached at: email@example.com